MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteSwap.md

 ## DESCRIPTION

-Swaps the location of a source site with a target site while archiving the original target site.
+Swaps the location of a source site with a target site in the same SharePoint online tenant while archiving the original target site.

 Please note, the target site must be either: